-Visit Carleton College’s site to see a video of a looping rollercoaster.
+Watch this video to see a looping rollercoaster.

 In situations where the motion of an object is known, but the values of one or more of the forces acting on it are not known, you may be able to use the work-energy theorem to get some information about the forces.
 Work depends on the force and the distance over which it acts, so the information is provided via their product.